-SCDE surveyed the seventy-two regular school districts and three charter school districts on the introduced version of the bill and received responses from thirty-four districts.
-Nine of the responding districts indicated that the bill would have no expenditure impact.
-Nine districts indicated that the bill would increase expenses by an amount ranging from \$6,000 to \$10,080,000, while another ten districts anticipated that implementing the provisions of the bill would impact the district's food service budget by an amount ranging from 25 percent to 50 percent.
-Six districts indicated that the bill would increase expenses by an undetermined amount.
-Of the twenty-five districts that anticipated an expenditure impact, most expected expenses to increase due to food, labor, menu revision, training, and equipment costs.
-Several districts also noted concerns regarding the timing of the implementation of the bill, as they would need to renegotiate contracts and potentially find new food vendors.
-Please note that these responses are for the introduced version of the bill.
-The expenditure impact of the amended bill on the local school districts is pending, contingent upon responses.
+SCDE surveyed the seventy-two regular school districts and three charter school districts and received responses from twenty-six districts.
+One of the responding districts indicates that the bill will have no expenditure impact.
+Four districts indicate that the bill will increase expenses by an undetermined amount.
+Seventeen districts indicate that the bill will increase expenses by an amount ranging from \$5,000 to \$8,500,000, while another four districts anticipate that implementing the provisions of the bill will impact the district's food service budget by an amount ranging from 25 percent to 50 percent.
+Of the twenty-five districts that anticipate an expenditure impact, most expect expenses to increase due to food, labor, training, and equipment costs.
+Ten districts also report that they may have difficulty finding food vendors that are willing to reformulate their food and beverage products in order to satisfy the requirements of the bill.
+Additionally, several districts note concerns regarding the timing of the implementation of the bill, as they will need to renegotiate contracts and potentially find new food vendors.